apache/mynewt-site/docs/os/core_os/event_queue/event_queue.md

 | `ev_arg` | Can be used further as input to task processing this event |
 | `ev_next` | Linkage attaching this event to an event queue |

-With the addition of a callback function pointer, the dispatch logic is moved out of the task handler and gets built into each event.
-A task handler now just pulls an event off its queue and blindly calls its callback function.
+With the callback function pointer, the dispatch logic gets built into each event.
+The task handler simply pulls an event off its queue and blindly calls its callback function.
 A helper function was added to do just this:
 `os_eventq_run()`.
 As an example, the task handler for the bleprph application is below:

 ```c
 static void